project-trans/MtF-wiki/content/en/docs/_index.md

 Welcome to the {{< mtf-wiki >}}, a place that may help some transgender women.

 {{< notice info >}}
-Though this site was founded initially for Chinese trans, we provide this English page to show our visibility.
-However, if you would like to contribute information for trans in your region, welcome to do it.
+Though this site was founded initially for Chinese transgender people, we provide this English page to show our visibility.
+However, if you would like to contribute information for the transgender people in your region, doing so is always welcomed.
 {{< /notice >}}

 MtF (Male-to-Female), or transgender female, refers to a female whose gender[^1] was assigned male at birth but is a woman.